 Thinking deeply about death helps us to put our adversities in context and to appreciate life.
 If you fear death (or are preoccupied with ensuring that people remember you after you’re gone), you won’t be able to live fully.
 However, if you’ve confronted your mortality, can accept your life as a passing grain in the timelessness of the universe, and can focus on contributing to a wider cause that will outlive you, then you’ll find true peace and happiness, and become free to live each day to the fullest.

 Manson’s irreverent and colorful writing style offers a refreshing way to explore ideas on spiritual enlightenment, inner peace and happiness.
 The book includes many examples from his personal experiences and famous personalities, as well as some references to relevant empirical research.
-Do get a copy of the book for the full details, get our full summary bundle for a detailed overview of the various ideas and tips, or visit markmanson.net for more resources.
+You can purchase the book here, or visit markmanson.net. for more resources.